lidofinance/lido-dao/README.md

 ./startup.sh -r -s
 ```

-then go to [http://localhost:3000/#/depool-dao/](http://localhost:3000/#/depool-dao/) to manage DAO via Aragon Web App
+then go to [http://localhost:3000/#/depool-dao/](http://localhost:3000/#/depool-dao/) to manage the DAO via Aragon Web App.

 > To completely repeat the compilation and deployment process in ETH1 chain, just omit the `-s` flag.

 #### ETH1 part

-During script execution, the following will be installed:
+As a result of the script execution, the following will be installed:

-* Deposit Contract instance
+* the Deposit Contract instance;
-* each Aragon App instance (contracts: DePool, StakingProvidersRegistry, DePoolOracle, and StETH)
+* all Aragon App instances (contracts: DePool, StakingProvidersRegistry, DePoolOracle, and StETH)
-* Aragon PM for `depoolspm.eth`
+* the Aragon PM for `depoolspm.eth`;
-* DePool DAO template
+* the DePool DAO template;
-* and finally, DePool DAO will be deployed
+* and finally, the DePool DAO will be deployed.

 To start only the ETH1 part, use: